cjramsey/numerical-methods/README.md

-# Numerical Methods
+# Numerical Methods (Under Construction)

-A collections of numerical methods written in Python (C++ and MATLAB incoming).
+A collections of numerical methods written in Python (C++ and MATLAB in future).